 Statement Issued by the Holy Antiochian Synod

-The Holy Antiochian Synod, presided by His Beatitude Patriarch John X (Yazigi), held its twelfth regular session from October fifth to October eighth of 2021 in Balamand, in the presence of each of their Eminences, the Most Reverend Metropolitans:
+The Holy Synod of Antioch, presided by His Beatitude Patriarch John X, held its thirteenth extraordinary session in Balamand on March 2, 2022, in the presence of each of the eminent metropolitans:

-After prayer, invocation of the Holy Spirit, and invocation of divine mercy for the soul of Bishop Luke al- Khoury, the fathers reviewed the agenda after the Antiochian Synod meetings were halted for two years due to the COVID-19 pandemic.
-They first addressed the issue of the abducted metropolitans of Aleppo, Boulos Yazigi and Yohanna Ibrahim, and denounced the international silence over the issue, which is entering its ninth year.
-They called for the instant release of their Eminences and immediate resolution of this outstanding issue, which exemplifies one of many which afflict the people of the East.
+Following the prayer, invocation of the Holy Spirit and the divine mercy, the Synodal fathers firstly addressed the issue of the abducted Metropolitans of Aleppo, Paul Yazigi, and Youhanna Ibrahim, and denounced the international silence over the issue, which is entering its ninth year.
+They called for the Metropolitans’ immediate release and putting an end to this file that encloses some of the woes the people of the East undergo.

 Patriarch John X receives Dr.…